Infrared finite scattering theory: Amplitudes and soft theorems: Introduction

-The origin of these infrared divergences is directly related to the \emph{memory effect}, where the leading-order massless field at late times does not go back to its original value at early times.
+This failure of asymptotic completeness and the resulting infrared divergences in the standard \(S\)-matrix are directly related to the so-called \emph{memory effect}, where the leading-order massless field at late times does not go back to its original value at early times.
 In general relativity, the radiative field is represented by the shear tensor $\sigma_{AB}$ at null infinity, whose time-derivative gives the Bondi news tensor $N_{AB}=2\partial_{u}\sigma_{AB}$ characterizing gravitational radiation.
 The memory $\Delta_{AB}(\hat x)$ captures the low-frequency behavior of this radiative field \be \Delta_{AB}(\hat x) = \frac{1}{2} \int_{\bb R}du~ N_{AB}(u,\hat x) = \sigma_{AB}(u=+\infty,\hat x) - \sigma_{AB}(u=-\infty, \hat x) \ee Here \(u\) is the retarded (or advanced) time coordinate on future (or past) null infinity, \(\hat x\) denotes a point on the \(2\)-sphere and the indices \(A,B,\ldots\) are abstract tensor indices on the \(2\)-sphere.
 Classically, even if the initial data in the far past has a vanishing memory, the outgoing radiative field will generically have non-vanishing memory \cite{Zeldovich:1974gvh,PhysRevLett.67.1486,Wiseman:1991ss,Bieri_2013EM}.
 In the quantum theory, a non-vanishing memory implies a divergence in the expected number of radiative quanta at low frequencies, resulting in a corresponding divergence in the standard Fock space norm of states with memory --- all states in $\Fock_{0}$ have vanishing memory \cite{narain81,Ashtekar:1981,asymp-quant}.
 Thus, scattering with any massless fields {\em violates} the standard assumption of asymptotic completeness.
 This is the fundamental origin of the infrared divergences one encounters in the standard \(S\)-matrix amplitudes.